 Austin Playhouse's Marie Fahlgren recently interviewed author/playwright Katherine Catmull about the process of adapting her young adult novel Summer and Bird for the Austin Playhouse stage.

-Katherine Catmull on the
+Katherine Catmull on the Summer and Bird set. |

 Where did you find your inspiration to write Summer and Bird?